 10. Get moving

 Exercise is great for our bodies, but did you know it helps us mentally too?
 A little bit of exercise can go a long way when it comes to self-care.
-Start your day some light movement to get your blood pumping — doing so actually stimulates your brain and body!
+Start your day with some light movement to get your blood pumping — doing so actually stimulates your brain and body!
 All you need is some floor space for jumping jacks, sit-ups or yoga stretches, whatever feels good.

-Keep up this momentum by finding ways to move throughout the day, especially if you have desk job.
+Keep up this momentum by finding ways to move throughout the day, especially if you have a desk job.
 Take a quick walk, even if it’s just down the hall a couple of times, or maybe start a group walk at lunchtime for accountability.
 Any movement is good movement!

-11. Baby steps to self-care
+Take baby steps to self-care

 It can be easy to look at this list and get overwhelmed.
 So here’s your challenge: pick one thing from this list to try this week.
 Then, after you get used to doing it, try another one.
 Slowly but surely, you’ll find that you’ve dramatically improved the way you take care of yourself.